MHamza-Y/qa-automation-test/README.md

 5- Test post flyer for Emumba site

 6- Run all these tests in sequence

+To run this project your machince make sure node and npm is installed then simply clone this and run following command in working directory

+$ npm install

 To run tests in sequence use following command